nicolas-jaubert/nicolas-jaubert/README.md

-- 🔭 I’m currently working on my website
+- 🔭 I’m currently working in Aixagon, a small company that sells services and products in the field of cybersecurity and networks
 - 🌱 I’m currently learning at the college in Aix en Provence, France
-- 📫 How to reach me: jaubert.nicolas.141@gmail.com
+- 📫 How to reach me: pro@jaubert-nicolas.fr